AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

-# Anchor Chain Contol with WLAN
+# Anchor Chain Control with WLAN

 This is a port from the ESP32 repository to a ESP8266 D1 Mini which is smaller than the ESP32 Node MCU.